Visualizing high-dimensional loss landscapes with Hessian directions: Applications to neural networks

 In Figure~\ref{fig:train_test}, we compare changes in the projected loss along random and dominant Hessian directions for DenseNet-121 and ResNet-56.
-In addition to evaluating the loss on training data (50,000 images), we also provide a comparison to loss changes in the test dataset (10,000 images).
-Black crosses in Figure~\ref{fig:train_test} indicate minimum loss points.
+In addition to evaluating the loss on training data (50,000 images) as in Figures~\ref{fig:resnet_56} and \ref{fig:densenet_121}, we also provide a comparison to loss changes in the test dataset (10,000 images).
+Black crosses in Figure~\ref{fig:train_test} indicate loss minima.
 For both neural networks, we observe that random projections are associated with loss values that increase along both directions $\delta,\eta$ and for both training and test data [Figure~\ref{fig:train_test}(a,b,e,f)].
-For these projections, the loss minimum is very close to the origin of the loss space.
+For these projections, the loss minima are very close to the origin of the loss space.
 Different observations can be made if Hessian directions are employed in the loss projections.
-Figure~\ref{fig:densenet_121}(c) shows that the loss minimum is not located at the origin but at $(\alpha,\beta)\approx(0,0.2)$.
+Figure~\ref{fig:train_test}(c) shows that the training loss minimum of DenseNet-121 in the Hessian projection is not located at the origin but at $(\alpha,\beta)\approx(0,0.2)$.
 A value of $\beta\approx0.2$ means that one has to move along the negative curvature direction to find a loss function value that is smaller than the one at the origin.
-We find that the value of the loss at that point is more than one order of magnitude smaller than the loss at the origin or the smallest loss found in a random projection plot.
+We find that the value of the loss at that point is more than one order of magnitude smaller than the original loss at the origin or the smallest loss found in a random-projection plot.
 Similar observations can be made in the test dataset.
-However, the smallest loss value found in the Hessian direction plot is associated with a large loss in the test dataset [Figure~\ref{fig:densenet_121}(d)].
+However, the smallest loss value found in the Hessian direction plot is associated with a relatively large loss in the test dataset [Figure~\ref{fig:train_test}(d)].
 Using Hessian directions to improve training and test performance requires one to balance potential performance improvements in the test and training datasets.
-Because of the relatively small negative principal curvature of ResNet-56, one can only achieve small loss improvements along the corresponding Hessian direction and differences in minimum losses between random and Hessian projections are less pronounced [Figure~\ref{fig:densenet_121}(e--h)].
+Because of the relatively small negative principal curvature of ResNet-56, one can only achieve small loss improvements along the corresponding Hessian direction and differences in minimum losses between random and Hessian projections are less pronounced [Figure~\ref{fig:train_test}(e--h)].